Measure rigidity of Anosov flows via the factorization method: Factorization

 From the point $z$ one may calculate the the ``horizontal'' divergence distance of $g_{t}.z$ from $g_{t}.u.q_{1}'$ (this in general can be done by normal forms coordinates, see the beginning of subsection~\ref{subsection:A-construction}) and then one may show that this distance is the distance that grows, as the ``vertical distance'' (in the form of the approximation of the center-stable projection) does not grow and stay bounded by $O(dist(q_1,q_1'))$.

 The above construction will generate data related to the various points $q,q', q_{1},q'_{1},u.q,z$.
-The theorem is formulated in a way that all the dependence is over the non-tagged points, except for the initial data at $q'$.
+The theorem is formulated in a way that all the dependence is over the non-tagged points (namely the left hand side of the diagram), except for the initial data at $q'$.
 Hence for example we may not use any data which is dynamically calculated at $q'_1$ or $z$, except from data which has been preallocated into $V(q)$ by $F_{q}(q')$.
 In order to make usage of this data, we use certain polynomial approximations to holonomies which are discussed in subsection.
 So for the rest of the chapter we will assume the data needed at $q_{1}'$ and $z$ is available, and in subsection~\ref{sub:approx-holonomies} we will explain how to remedy the situation.
 We will denote this set of data by diamond ($\Diamond$).